Glasgow: Kelvingrove, Hunterian, Botanical Gardens, Riverside Museum

 I saw paintings from a few eras, mostly post-Renaissance; old armour from a few different places, including from Japan; an old 3D model of the solar system; exhibits on the animal kingdom, both from today and from the Triassic and Jurassic periods; old Egyptian, Greek and Asian artifacts; a World War II-era Spitfire plane hanging from the ceiling; and probably a whole bunch of other stuff I’ve forgotten.

 As usual, here are some pictures.
 That is to say, pictures from the Kelvingrove Art Gallery and Museum.
-I could have put pictures of, for example, a sewage treatment plant here instead, but that would have been irrelevant and totally inappropriate.
+I could have put pictures of, for example, a sewage treatment plant here instead, but that would have been irrelevant and inappropriate.

 From Kelvingrove to Hunterian